-We are developing a new resource sharing service to take advantage of the benefits provided by the OCLC WorldShare™ Platform and to use new technology that wasn’t available at the time the current service was developed.
+The new resource sharing service takes advantage of the benefits provided by the OCLC WorldShare® Platform and uses new technology that wasn’t available at the time the current service was developed.

 No. Use of the new WorldShare Interlibrary Loan and associated training is included in your current subscription to WorldCat Resource Sharing.

 What are the primary differences I should expect between WorldCat Resource Sharing and WorldShare Interlibrary Loan?

 WorldShare Interlibrary Loan will be accessible from a new interface—the same one that supports all of OCLC’s WorldShare Management Services applications.
 This means it is built to interoperate with those other applications in a cloud-based environment.

 As experienced interlibrary loan users, you should find your transition to the new service to be an easy one.
 In fact, we expect that enhancements and new functionality will make it even easier to use than WorldCat Resource Sharing.

 Similar to the current WorldCat Resource Sharing service, the Web-based WorldShare Interlibrary Loan does not require the installation or maintenance of software on your local computers.
 All updates made by OCLC will be automatically accessible by all users of the service.